sarthakagrawal34/Codeial/README.md

 ### Passing User data to views and restricting page access
 1. We need to restrict the accessibility of sign-in and sign-up pages only when the user is signed out.
-2. We have to access the data of the user on the profile page first that is inside the views in the users.ejs
+2. We have to access the data of the user on the profile page first that is inside the views in the users.ejs.